SrihariSakshith/AI-Powered-Emergency-Health-Network/README.md

 # AI-Powered Emergency Health Network

 ## Introduction
 The AI-Powered Emergency Health Network is a real-time emergency response system designed to enhance healthcare accessibility, efficiency, and coordination.
-It provides live information on hospital resources, blood and organ donor availability, and integrates AI-driven tools for smart emergency assistance and communication.
+It provides live information on hospital availability, resources, and emergency services using AI and real-time data.

 ## Features
 - 🔹 AI-Powered Chatbot: Delivers intelligent, instant responses regarding hospitals and medical support.